awsdocs/amazon-chime-user-guide/doc_source/dial-switch.md

 # Switch from VoIP to Dial\-In<a name="dial-switch"></a>

-If your internet connection is poor, you can switch from VoIP to Dial\-In at any time\.
+If your internet connection is poor, you can switch from VoIP to dial\-in at any time\.

 **To switch to dial\-in**